mmozeiko/pkgi/README.md

 Then start the application and you are ready to go.

-To avoid downloading pkg file over network, you can place it in `ux0:pkgi` folder.
-Keep the name of file same as in http url, or rename it with same name as contentid. pkgj will first check if pkg file can be read locally, and only if it is missing then pkgj will download it from http url.

 # Usage

 Using application is pretty straight forward.
 Select item you want to install and press X. To sort/filter/search press triangle.